scala/docs.scala-lang/_overviews/scala3-book/taste-control-structures.md

 ---

-Scala has the programming language control structures you find in other languages, and also has powerful `for` expressions and `match` expressions:
+Scala has the control structures you find in other programming languages, and also has powerful `for` expressions and `match` expressions:

 - `if`/`else`
 - `for` loops and expressions